-- 7. Shareholders may submit questions related to the resolutions to be tabled at the AGM via email to agm@haileck.com or by post to 47 Tuas View Circuit, Singapore 637357.
-Questions must be submitted no later than 10.00 a.m. on 12 October 2022 so that relevant and substantial queries may be addressed during the AGM proceedings.
-The responses would be published on SGXNet and, if available, the Company's corporate website on 14 October 2022. - 8.
-Any relevant and subsequent queries received after 10.00 a.m. on 12 October 2022 will be addressed at the AGM through the publication of the minutes of the AGM on SGXNet and the Company's corporate website. - A Relevant Intermediary is: - (a) a banking corporation licensed under the Banking Act 1970 of Singapore or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act 2001 of Singapore and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act 1953 of Singapore, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.
+- Shareholders may submit questions related to the resolutions to be tabled at the AGM no later than 10.00 a.m. on 17 October 2023 via email to agm@haileck.com or by post to 47 Tuas View Circuit, Singapore 637357.
+The responses will be published on SGXNet and the Company's website on 19 October 2023. - 7.
+For verification purposes, when submitting any questions via email, members must provide the Company with their particulars (comprising full name (for individuals)/company name (for corporations), email address, contact number, NRIC/passport number/company registration number, shareholding type and number of shares held), failing which the submission will be treated as invalid. - 8.
+Any relevant and subsequent queries received after 10.00 a.m. on 17 October 2023 will be addressed at the AGM through the publication of the minutes of the AGM on SGXNet and the Company's website within one month from the conclusion of the AGM.

+\A Relevant Intermediary is:

+- (a) a banking corporation licensed under the Banking Act 1970 of Singapore or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; or - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act 2001 of Singapore and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act 1953 of Singapore, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation.